strivedata/react-apollo7/README.md

 <br><a name="sass_styles"></a>Sass Styles
 ------
-Fo Ant Design Components you can style our app via Sass and utilize the [BEM Methodology](http://getbem.com/introduction/).
+For Ant Design Components you can style our app via Sass and utilize the [BEM Methodology](http://getbem.com/introduction/).

 <br><a name="styled_components"></a>Styled Components